lacnoskillz/Kaikanes-Random-password-generater/README.md

 # Random-password-generater
 ***
-A site that makes a random password according to your specifications such as including or not including lowercase, uppercase, numeric, and/or special characters.
+A site that makes a random password according to your specifications such as length and including or not including lowercase, uppercase, numeric, and/or special characters.
 Then displaying your password on the site.
-Click the generate password to start. then follow the prompts. (make sure to select atleast one type of charecter to include in your password.)
+Click the generate password to start. then follow the prompts. (make sure to select atleast one type of charecter to include in your password. length must also be between 8 - 128)
 ## Usage
 ***
 To create a strong password that provides greater security.